artmg/lubuild/help/configure/network-shares-with-Samba.md

 (rather than just using the NFS Network File System that only Unix understands).
 See more info at [https://en.wikipedia.org/wiki/Server_Message_Block]

-This Samba config file also turns on WINS, the Windows Internet Naming Service, so that computer names are broadcast and can be used instead of IP addresses
+The Samba config file may also turn on WINS, the Windows Internet Naming Service, so that computer names are broadcast and can be used instead of IP addresses